 Replacing the approved persons regime, the SM&CR is designed to encourage staff to take personal responsibility for their actions, which should improve conduct at all levels of the organisation.

-The SM&CR introduces a new set of enforceable rules that set high standards of personal conduct which, if not observed, may lead to enforcement action against the individual.
-These will apply across most of the people at a firm, with only ancillary staff being excluded, with the aim to improve the standards of conduct and culture.
+The SM&CR introduced a new set of enforceable rules that set high standards of personal conduct which, if not observed, may lead to enforcement action against the individual.
+These apply across most of the people at a firm, with only ancillary staff being excluded, with the aim to improve the standards of conduct and culture.
 Firms must ensure that their employees not only know these conduct rules, but also understand how they apply to their own roles.

 This is one of the significant challenges that firms face - the need for employees to receive training which is specific to their role, rather than relying solely on generic training content.

 If your firm is subject to the SM&CR, then almost everyone within the firm is likely to need training.
 The depth and breadth of training coverage will depend on the individual’s role within your firm:

 Awareness training for all staff

 Virtually everyone in your firm needs to be aware of the SM&CR and particularly the 5 individual conduct rules – enforceable rules that will apply to many more staff members than the previous Approved Persons Regime.